aegrumet/umbilical/README.md

 ## proxy API

-`GET /API/proxy?rss=<feed url>`
+`GET /API/proxy?rss=<rss url>`

 `GET /API/proxy?chapters=<chapters url>`

 Proxies the RSS or chapters url.
 Returns an error if the resource fails parsing.
-Returns raw unparsed resource if parsing passes.
+Returns the raw unparsed resource if parsing passes.

-Philsophy: Only proxy known formats, to protect the service, but be otherwise unopinionated about parsing.
+Philsophy: Proxy only known formats, to protect the service, but be otherwise unopinionated about parsing.

 ## search API